pu2clr/Si4825_prototype/README.md

 ## Passos para a montagem

-1. Faça a montagem com base no circuito da página 11 do [AN738](https://www.silabs.com/documents/public/application-notes/AN738.pdf).
+1. Faça a montagem com base no circuito da página 11 do documento [AN738](https://www.silabs.com/documents/public/application-notes/AN738.pdf).
 2. Selecione a configuração de bandas com base na  table apresentada na página 4 (Table 3.
 Band Sequence Definition for Si4825-A).